Kristina01111000/Drws_site/README.md

 - Look and see if the first email text color  can be  changed to green
 - Think about background of base color for the widgets grey now
-- Get different avatars for the groups, or remove it if possible -> can't remove, maybe in css? will it take away avatars for users?